dmgeurts/getcert_paloalto/README.md

 script to deploy the certificate to a Palo Alto firewall or Panorama.
     FQDN                Fully qualified name of the Palo Alto firewall or Panorama interface.
 Must be reachable from this host on port TCP/443.
     -c CERT_CN          REQUIRED.
-Common Name of the certificate (must be an FQDN).
-Will be added as to the certificate as a SAN.
+Common Name (Subject) of the certificate (must be a FQDN).
+Will also present in the certificate as a SAN.
 OPTIONS:
     -n CERT_NAME        Name of the certificate in PanOS configuration.
 Defaults to the certificate Common Name.